7krich/urban-octo-telegram/README.md

 are articulated in css with just 3 selctors instead of 9.

 ACTION: update names of these classes to be synonymous as "benefit-article".
 Delete repetitive, un-needed code in style sheet.

+ISSUE: Removal of id's above created issue where links were not working.
+The href in the header had nothing to link to.

+ACTION: id's added back for search engine optimization, online reputation management and social media marketing.
+Links working again.